rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

                                   in_port=in_port, actions=actions, data=data)
         datapath.send_msg(out)
 ```

+**Components of the above python code**

+-   **Fixed-Cycle Processing:** In parallel with switching hub processing, create a thread to periodically issue a request to the OpenFlow switch to acquire statistical information.
+-   **FlowStats:** In order to receive a response from the switch, create an event handler that receives the FlowStatsReply message.
+-   **PortStats:** In order to receive a response from the switch, create an event handler that receives the PortStatsReply message.

 1. Follow the [Initialization step](#is) for the two terminals.

 2. To set OpenFlow13 for the OpenFlow version, execute the following steps in the *right terminal*: